hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/179__Kalyan.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-May/045205.html)

-//​This is answered in 2.1.13 of Brahma-sutra bhashya. ​It is only an axiomatic statement from the purvapakshi that we should swim or sink together.
+//This is answered in 2.1.13 of Brahma-sutra bhashya.
+It is only an axiomatic statement from the purvapakshi that we should swim or sink together.
 But there are counter-examples to that even in Pratyaksha (ल्लोकवत्).
 You call the bubbles in the ocean as ocean itself, not essentially different from ocean.
 You call the waves in the ocean as ocean itself, not essentially different.
 But never will you call bubbles are the same as waves!
 Though this difference was really told for existence of bhokta-bhogya difference (भोक्त्रापत्तेरविभागश्चेत् स्याल्लोकवत् ), it is applicable to your questions too.//

 The ocean analogy does not work because the ocean is heterogenous while the Atman is homogenous.